xianhuifeng/Sudoku/README.md

 ## Installing Dependencies

 First you need to have node.js installed in your computer.
-From within the root directory:
+Then From within the root directory:

 ```sh
 npm install -g bower